NuSynth/GlideCLI/README.md

 # The Last Building Blocks

-This section may not the last building blocks of this program, but it will be the last building blocks that I plan to be involved with.
+This section may not be the last building blocks of this program, but it will be the last building blocks that I plan to be involved with.
 I imagine others will find other ways of improving this software long after I have worked on it.